Jewelry Blog

 YellowOrangishRareAdds warmth, can increase value

-7. Orange Colored Diamonds
+7. Orange Colored Diamond

 Base ColorSecondary ColorRarityImpact on Value